 Alice Lee, CEO Midway Broadcasting Company

-The Medical Marijuana Education and Research Initiative is focused on educating the state's diverse minority communities about medical marijuana and the consequences of illegal use of marijuana.
+The Medical Marijuana Education and Research Initiative is focused on educating the state's multi-cultural population about medical marijuana and the consequences of illegal use of marijuana.
 Funding is provided by the Florida Department of Health at the direction of the legislature.

 Community engagement and education are integral parts of the initiative.
 We began with relationship and coalition building with leaders, community groups, faith-based organizations, educational institutions, and others.
 We want you to know who we are and the goals and objectives of the initiative.
 Now, we are executing a state-wide campaign to include community forums, focus groups, speaker/listener bureaus, workshops, etc. Our staff and regional partners will be visible and active in your communities across the state.